DroneDB/DroneDB/README.md

 ![image](https://user-images.githubusercontent.com/1951843/68077866-001de800-fda2-11e9-895f-b5840d9d047d.png)

 DroneDB is in early development stages and is targeted at GIS developers and early adopters.
-It is not ready for mainstream use.
+While it's limited in functionality, it can already be used.
+Give it a try!
 To contribute to the project, please see the [contributing guidelines](CONTRIBUTING.md).

 ## Installation